fwinkelbauer/fwinkelbauer.github.io/content/posts/2020-10-03-chunkyard-explained.md

-Chunkyard is by far not as sophisticated as other modern backup tools, but building the project helped me to learn more about encryption, chunking and content addressable storages.
+Chunkyard is by far not as sophisticated as other modern backup tools, but building the project helped me to learn more about encryption, chunking and content addressable storage.
 I would not recommend anyone to use or rely on Chunkyard, but to rather use it as an opportunity to get a basic understanding of how these other tools work.